Royal Rumble (2021): Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV) and WWE Network event, produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
+The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
+It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2021 event was the 34th event in the Royal Rumble chronology and was scheduled to be held on January 31, 2021.
-It featured wrestlers from the Raw and SmackDown brands with a select few NXT wrestlers and WWE veterans also appearing in both the men's and women's Royal Rumble matches.
+The 2021 event was the 34th Royal Rumble and was scheduled to be held on January 31, 2021.
+It featured wrestlers from the Raw and SmackDown brand divisions with a select few NXT wrestlers and WWE veterans also appearing in both the men's and women's Royal Rumble matches.
+In addition to airing on tradition pay-per-view, the event was available to livestream on the WWE Network.

 The Royal Rumble match generally features 30 wrestlers.
 Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
 For 2021, the men and women could choose which world championship to challenge for at WrestleMania 37; the men could choose Raw's WWE Championship, SmackDown's Universal Championship, or the NXT Championship, while the women could choose the Raw Women's Championship, SmackDown Women's Championship, or NXT Women's Championship.

 The Royal Rumble match was created by WWE Hall of Famer Pat Patterson, and the match was originally tested at a house show in October 1987 before making its televised debut at the inaugural Royal Rumble event in 1988.
 Patterson died on December 2, 2020, at the age of 79, which made the 2021 event the first Royal Rumble held following his death.